frederikstrabo/cost-effective-fuel-treatments/PIPELINE.md

 **Scripts:**
 - `code/01_sample/01_define_fire_sample_mtbs_facts.R`
-  Intersects MTBS fire perimeters with FACTS treatment polygons to identify fires that intersect at least one completed fuel treatment prior to ignition.
+  Intersects MTBS fire perimeters with FACTS treatment polygons to identify fires that intersect at least one completed fuel treatment up to 10 years prior to ignition.

 **Key outputs:**
-- List of fires included in the estimation sample
+- List of fires included in the estimation sample - saved as `FACTS_MTBS_Fire_List.csv` in "data\intermediate folder

 These outputs define the core set of fires and treated directions used throughout the remainder of the pipeline.